darianaroman/dsa-2021-g3/30413/Dan Cristian Deac/Lab06/README.md

-# Lab X
+# Lab 06

-> Edit this file and describe in a few words what you've done in this lab.
+> the code works but have to work on reading from file, i will upload an update during this week